 If a wrestler loses the match he symbolically unties his top and passes under the arm of the winner as a sign of respect.
 The winner then again performs his eagle dance in front of his supporters and the rest of the crowd.

-Traditionally dressed male archers stand 75 yards from the target, while women archers stand 60m from it.
+Traditionally dressed male archers stand 75 yards from the target, while women archers stand 60 yards away.
 The target is a line-up of round leather rings on the ground.
 Usually there are only about 20 or 30 rings.
 After each shot, special judges who stand near the target emit a short cry called an “Uukhai”, and raise their hands in the air to indicate the quality of the shot.
 The winner is the archer who hits the target the most times with the allotted number of arrows, and is declared the best archer or “Mergen”.

 Mongolian horse racing is a cross-country event, with races 15–30 km long.
 The length of each race is determined by age class.
 For example, two-year-old horses race for ten miles and seven-year-olds for seventeen miles.
 Up to 1,000 horses from any part of Mongolia can be chosen to participate.